developit/microbundle/README.md

 Just point the input to a `.ts` file through either the cli or the `source` key in your `package.json` and you’re done.

+Microbundle will generally respect your TypeScript config defined in a `tsconfig.json` file with notable exceptions being the "[target](https://www.typescriptlang.org/tsconfig#target)" and "[module](https://www.typescriptlang.org/tsconfig#module)" settings.
+To ensure your TypeScript configuration matches the configuration that Microbundle uses internally it's strongly recommended that you set `"module": "ESNext"` and `"target": "ESNext"` in your `tsconfig.json`.

 ### Using CSS Modules

 By default any css file imported as `.module.css`, will be treated as a css-module.
 If you wish to treat all .css